Too Nearsighted for LASIK? Implantable Contact Lenses May Be Your Solution

 LASIK is an excellent way to correct some vision problems, but it cannot help the very nearsighted.
 If you have been told that you are too nearsighted for LASIK, you now have another option.
 Visian™ and Verisyse™ lens implants may give you the distance vision you have wanted and set you free from the hassle of contact lenses or heavy eyeglasses.

-Visian and Verisyse implantable lenses are similar to intraocular lenses (IOLs) used in cataract surgery to replace the clouded natural lens, with one important difference.
-They are “phakic” lenses, which means that they work WITH the natural lens, which remains in place.
+Visian and Verisyse implantable lenses are similar to intraocular lenses (ICLs) used in cataract surgery to replace the clouded natural lens, with one important difference.
+Implantable lenses are "phakic, meaning they work WITH the natural lens, and the natural lens is not removed.
 Visian and Verisyse are sometimes described as “implantable contact lenses.”
 However, unlike the contact lenses you may be wearing now, an implanted lens does not dry out or become dirty.